CynthiaKoopman/Short-Document-Clustering-NLP/README.md

 networks for text classification.
 In Advances in neural information processing systems, pages 649{657, 2015"

-This paper has been accepted in the Jounal Archives of Data Science.
+This paper has been accepted in the Jounal Archives of Data Science: https://publikationen.bibliothek.kit.edu/1000121376